GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 # S2I Enabled Jupyter Notebook Images

+*Note: Please don't use these at this time.
+For unknown reasons Docker build is blowing out the size of the images to ridiculous sizes which make them unusable as the size overwhelms any system.
+Further investigation is being done to understand why.*

 This repository provides templates and documentation for deploying [Source-to-Image](https://github.com/openshift/source-to-image) (S2I) enabled [Jupyter Notebook](http://jupyter.org) images on OpenShift.

 ## Comparison to Jupyter Project Images